mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/lab3.rst

 |

-.. note:: In case the Application fails, Larry can go to Applications > Application Deployments
+.. note:: In case the Application fails, connect as **Marco** and go to Applications > Application Deployments to have more details on the failure.
+You try retry in case of failure.

 In Paula's Dashboard, she can see her Application.